isomerpages/moe-southviewpri/_about-us/School Rules.md

 permalink: /about-us/school-rules/
 description: ""
 ---
 <p>Students of South View Primary School play an important role in maintaining a good image of the school.</p>
-<p>The following information serves as useful guidelines to help every student measure up the standards of behaviour expected by the school.
+<p>The following information serves as useful guidelines to help every student measure up to the standards of behaviour expected by the school.
 If a student misbehaves in or outside the school, disciplinary action will be taken against him/her and the incident will be recorded in the School Cockpit System.</p>
 <p><strong>1.
 School Hours</strong></p>
 <div style="text-align: center;">
 <table>